-This city in the South Tyrol province of Italy is a charming unity of two worlds- the Mediterranean and Northern Europe.
+This city in the South Tyrol province of Italy is a charming unity of the Mediterranean and Northern Europe.
 Its history began in 1027.
-Afterwards, it floated between Austria, France, and the Kingdom of Italy before finally becoming part of modern-day Italy.
+Afterward, it floated between Austria, France, and the Kingdom of Italy before finally becoming part of modern-day Italy.

 Like many cities in this country, the architecture and culture reflect the history.
 So, you see an Austrian influence in the language, architecture, and yes, the food.
-In fact, South Tyrol produces 12% of Europe’s apples so get ready to chow down on some grade A apple strudel.
+In fact, South Tyrol produces 12% of Europe’s apples.
+Get ready to chow down on some delicious apple strudel!

-- Christmas market.
+- Visit a Christmas market.
 Bolzano has Italy’s biggest Christmas market.
-From November 24th-January 6th, local artisans, farmers, pastry chefs, musicians, and festive lights will surely put you in the festive spirit.
+From November 23rd to January 6th, local artisans, farmers, pastry chefs, musicians, and festive lights will surely put you in the festive spirit.

-- Renon cable car.
+- Take a ride on the Renon cable car.
 Take the city’s cable car through the surrounding Dolomites and see scenery that you’ve only read about.
-The destination at the top is Soprabolzano- a tiny mountain village with local food shops, a few hotels, and views of a lifetime.
+The destination at the top is Soprabolzano.
+It’s a tiny village with local food shops, a few hotels, and views of a lifetime.

-- Leave plenty of time for aimless walking, or around Christmas time, visit one of the nativity scenes that occupy all the main squares and churches.
+- Leave plenty of time for aimless walking!
+Around Christmas time, visit one of the nativity scenes that occupy all the main squares and churches.